Chemical Engineering

 What Can You Do With a Chemical Engineering Master's Degree?

 University of Wyoming master’s program in Chemical Engineering offers pathways to high-level careers in industry and higher education.
-UW’s graduate Chemical Engineering students graduate to pursue additional advanced degrees and careers as chemical and petroleum engineers.
+Chemical engineering students graduate to pursue additional advanced degrees and careers as chemical and petroleum engineers.
+With expertise in areas like process design, energy systems, environmental protection and materials science, graduates are equipped for roles in industries ranging from pharmaceuticals and clean energy to manufacturing and biotechnology.
+Many also go on to doctoral programs or academic research positions, contributing to innovation in sustainability, nanotechnology and beyond.

 • Gene R. George and Associates